The American Magic-Lantern Theater is a two-person troupe of international theatre performers, drawn from the following:

 and is executive producer of "KIDS-TV," a children's TV show.
 Borton holds

-a doctorate in education from Harvard, and is currently just completing a scholarly reference book
+a doctorate in education from Harvard, and is currently just published, with his wife, a scholarly reference book

 on the magic-lantern and America's foremost magic-lantern artist, Joseph

 Boggs Beale, whose slides are featured in our international theatre shows.
 A second book for the general public is in draft.
 (See Before the Movies and Cinema

 ||Soprano and lead singer, Nancy Stewart, is equally at home in opera, operetta, musical theater, oratorio and recital.
 She has performed leading roles with several opera companies and has been the featured soloists of many orchestras.
 She is Director of Music at St. Francis of Assisi, Director of the award winning German choruses The Edelweiss and The Turners Singing Society and Director of the Greater Meriden Community Chorus.
 She performs regularly with the Greater Hartford Opera Ensemble.
 She is a faculty member of St. Joseph College where she teaches voice and continues her vocal study with Josh Greene of the Metropolitan Opera in New York City.
 She has been

 performing with our international theatre company for twenty years, since its inception.